Phonological Processes: Common Toddler Talking “Mistakes” Speech Therapists Aren’t Worried About

 #7 Gliding

-• Example: Saying “Yight” for Light
+Example: Saying “Yight” for Light

-• Typical Until: 5 Years
+Typical Until: 5 Years

 Gliding is what’s happening if your toddler uses an “L” or “R” sound instead of a “W” or “Y”.
 They might say “wamp” instead of lamp or “yight” instead of light.
 They may also say “caw” instead of car or “wabbit” instead of rabbit.
 This phonological process is very common.
 (And is often endearing!)
 We’d typically expect it to go away on its own by age five.

-What To Do If Your Child Uses These Phonological Processes
+how to help If Your Child Uses These Phonological Processes

 #1 Emphasize The Sounds They’re Not Using

-One of the easiest ways to help your child move on from these phonological processes is to emphasize the sounds they’re omitting—then move on.
+One of the easiest ways to help your child move on from these phonological processes is to emphasize the sounds they’re leaving out—then move on.
 This tip is most successful when you don’t add pressure or have an expectation for imitation.
 All you do is draw their awareness to the sound they missed.

-So, if your little one says, “My ha!” leaving off the /t/ sound at the end, you can say, “Yes, your red haT!’ and keep going with your day.
-You’re not asking them to repeat the word, you’re just drawing attention to the fact that there’s a /t/ sound at the end of that word.
-Same thing for the word ‘blocks’.
-If they said, “Bocks fell down!” you could say, “Yes, your bLocks fell down!” before moving on.
+→ You can say, “Yes, your red haT!’ and keep going with your day. **You’re not asking them to repeat the word, you’re just drawing attention to the fact that there’s a /t/ sound at the end of that word.

 #2 Draw Attention To Your Mouth

-Your child will be more successful if they can watch the way your mouth moves to create a certain sound than they would be without that input.
 So one of our favorite tips is to hold an object near your mouth as you say the word.
 For example, if they say "nana" for banana, you could draw on tip #1, emphasizing the sound they left off AND drawing attention to your mouth, by holding the banana up near your face and saying, “BA na na!
 Ya, here's your banana!”

 #3 Talk To Your Pediatrician or SLP